UAlbertaALTLab/morphodict/docs/glossary.md

 |   |     —    | pants  |

-Pants doesn't have a singular!
-Is “pants” a mass noun?
-Or is it a count noun?
+Pants doesn't have a singular form!
 There's “pant leg”, but no “\*pant” This is a **lacuna**: a gap in the paradigm, where you would otherwise expect a valid form.

 lemma